 The picture you photoshopped looks lovely though!

 I think you’d make a beautiful blonde, honestly.

 I agree with most of the other posts; just go for it!

 I’ve had most hair colours over time, natural and unnatural.
 I think the best way to find out if it suits you and if you’re comfortable with it is to just try it, you can always change it.
 Otherwise you’ll always be curious!

-Yeah go for it.. the first time you do it though get it done at the hair dressers like very one else said and from then on just do it yourself.. you shoulda done it this summer though the sun coulda helped it along a little my friend dyes hers blonde and it looked great this summer… sometimes friends need a little encouraging when it comes to big chnages like that… upkeep of dyed blonde hair is not fun though! thats the only thingposted almost 6 years ago
+Yeah go for it.. the first time you do it though get it done at the hair dressers like very one else said and from then on just do it yourself.. you shoulda done it this summer though the sun coulda helped it along a little my friend dyes hers blonde and it looked great this summer… sometimes friends need a little encouraging when it comes to big chnages like that… upkeep of dyed blonde hair is not fun though! thats the only thingposted over 6 years ago